WYChoi1995/econ-datareader/readme.md

     - For `M`, enter as `YYYYMM` format
     - For `Q`, enter as `YYYYQd` format (`d=1,2,3,4`)
     - For `A`, enter as `YYYY` format
  - Data ID and Data Sub ID can be referenced from the Bank of Korea's economic statistics system.
+(Sub IDs can be up to 4)

 To retrieve data, you can use the following.
 For instance, to get the data for `Statcode1` from the example above:
 ```python